 What Is ABA Therapy?

-Applied behavior analysis therapy is a mode of autism spectrum disorder treatment.
+ABA therapy or applied behavior analysis therapy is a mode of autism spectrum disorder treatment.
 It is appropriate for most people with ASD, and it is considered to be particularly effective for children at risk of being non-verbal.
 It is approved and recognized by several notable institutions:

 - American Academy of Neurology